wildfly-clustering/wildfly-clustering-spring/README.md

 ## Configuration

-Spring Session is traditionally enabled either via XML or annotations. wildfly-clustering-spring-session includes an @EnableHotRodHttpSession annotation, which is supposed to auto-wire the requisite request filters and listeners.
+Spring Session is traditionally enabled either via XML or annotations. wildfly-clustering-spring-session includes an `@EnableHotRodHttpSession` annotation for annotation-based configuration, but this configuration mechanism is currently non-functional for reasons explained below.

+The Spring Session documentation directs users to provide an implementation of `org.springframework.web.WebApplicationInitializer`, which is supposed to auto-wire the requisite request filters and listeners.

-However, due to one or more bugs in Spring Session core, this does not work and violates the servlet specificiation in a number of places.
-Thus we need to manually modify web.xml with the requsite filter for Spring to intercept and wrap the request, as well as a listener capture the servlet context:
+e.g.

+	@EnableHotRodHttpSession(...)
+	public class Config {
+		// ...
+	}

+	public class ApplicationInitializer extends AbstractHttpSessionApplicationInitializer {

+		public ApplicationInitializer() {
+			super(Config.class);
+		}
+	}

+However, this mechanism cannot possibly work correctly in a specification compliant servlet container.

+Spring Session's auto-wiring initiates in the `[AbstractHttpSessionApplicationInitializer.onStartup(ServletContext)](https://github.com/spring-projects/spring-session/blob/2.3.0.RELEASE/spring-session-core/src/main/java/org/springframework/session/web/context/AbstractHttpSessionApplicationInitializer.java#L107)` method, where it dynamically registers a ServletContextListener.
+Unfortunately, &sect;4.4 of the servlet specification is very specific about how a container should treat ServletContext events for dynamically registered listeners:

+> If the ServletContext passed to the ServletContextListener’s contextInitialized method where the ServletContextListener was neither declared in web.xml or web-fragment.xml nor annotated with @WebListener then an UnsupportedOperationException MUST be thrown for all the methods defined in ServletContext for programmatic configuration of servlets, filters and listeners.

+Consequently, the only *correct* way to configure Spring Session is to manually specify the requisite listeners (to capture the `ServletContext`) and filters (intercept and wrap the request) within web.xml (or a fragment).

 	<?xml version="1.0" encoding="UTF-8"?>
 	<web-app xmlns="http://xmlns.jcp.org/xml/ns/javaee"